Kinematics of the molecular interstellar medium probed by Gaia: steep velocity dispersion-size relation, isotropic turbulence, and location-dependent energy dissipation: Discussions

 which agrees with our result, where $\dot{\epsilon} \propto e^{-0.45\; r_{\rm gal}}$.
 The decreasing energy dissipation rate of the molecular cloud turbulence with increasing $r_{\rm gal}$ is likely caused by the decrease of surface density of the molecular disc, which leads to a lower collisional rate.
+We note that in our picture, we focus on the change of the cloud-averaged energy dissipation rate.
+Small(sub-kpc)-scale fluctuations of surface density might lead to local variations in the energy dissipation, which is averaged out after we have divided our clouds into groups.